 The decision to update your home shouldn’t be taken lightly.
 Renovations can be simple or complex, but nearly all of them are messy and many can be expensive.
 To make sure that your renovation will both add to the value of your home later and save you money now, consider the projects listed below.

-It doesn’t sound like much of a home improvement, but swapping out your incandescent light bulbs with CFL or LED bulbs now, rather than waiting for them to burn out, can actually be more cost effective.
+It doesn’t sound like most home improvement ideas, but swapping out your incandescent light bulbs with CFL or LED bulbs now, rather than waiting for them to burn out, can actually be more cost effective.
 If your inner frugal fiend can’t justify tossing good incandescents, consider the spaces where you really need them.
 For example, if you don’t like CFLs or LEDs in your bathroom because it messes up the lighting for your makeup, carefully wrap the incandescents that are still good and store them in that room.
 Swap out everything else.

 If your home still has pull chain lights and you’re sick of them always being left on or of the pull chain mechanisms being damaged, invest in CFL remote bases to allow you to install a magnetized remote switch that you can turn on or off without yanking on the chain.
 You can also get remote bases for your outlets.
 If you’re tired of forgetting to turn off your curling iron or want a simpler way to shut down the Christmas lights, a Smart Plug will pay for itself within 6 months and save you worries about what you left plugged in.